Sport Windsurf: Thrill of Wind and Waves

 Must Have Items

 1. Board: Wide, long boards with daggerboards provide stability.
-BIC Sport Windsurf beginner boards excel here.
+BIC Sport Windsurfing beginner boards excel here.

 2. Sail Rig: Includes sail, mast, boom, and base.
 Start with smaller sails (4.0 to 6.0 square meters) for control.